tbarbette/fastclick/README.md

 opt -S -load ~/llvm-rack13/llvm-project/FastClick-Pass/build/class-handpick-pass/libClassHandpickPass.so -handpick-packet-class embedclick-tmp.ll -element-list-filename elements_embed_router.list -o embedclick-opt.ll
 ```

-3. The third pass inlines the function calls to the driver (e.g., `mlx5_rx_burst_vec` in the FromDPDKDevice elements).
-It does not work when compiling DPDK with default configuration.
+3. The third pass replaces the driver virtual calls (e.g., `mlx5_rx_burst_vec` in the FromDPDKDevice elements).
+It can also inline the calls, but it does not work when compiling DPDK with default configuration.

 ```bash
 opt -S -load ~/llvm-rack13/llvm-project/FastClick-Pass/build/class-driverinline-pass/libClassDriverInlinePass.so -inline-driver embedclick-opt.ll -o embedclick.ll